17parker/due64/README.md

 Sending and receiving data is all managed by the DMA controller and interrupts, so the MCU is well under 1% utilized

 The instructions currently programmed in collect a "power star" in the game "Super Mario 64".
 Upon powering the console up, the MCU navigates the menu, starts a new game, and navigates through the level.

+# To do
+Connect the microcontroller to wi-fi, and give someone the ability to send controls via the internet